Chia-Pet/cards-console/README.md

-# Manni Links Dashboard
+# Manni Blog & Links Dashboard

-A personal link dashboard featuring an interactive console-style entry and card-based layout for projects, tools, and resources.
+A personal Blog & link dashboard featuring an interactive console-style entry and card-based layout for projects, tools, and resources.

 ## Features